Sustainability

 • Decide on the relevance of setting a specific Scope 3 emission reduction target and its action plan;

-• Taking into account the previous objectives, check any gaps and define the actions needed to achieve the objective of net zero carbon emissions by 2050.
+• Check any gaps and define the actions needed to achieve the objective of net zero carbon emissions by 2050.

 By the end of 2027